frlnx/sprk-case-study/README.md

  - With no schema, there is no need to duplicate the production database to ensure compatibility with old data after a migration.
  - With on the fly migrations, the data can be kept pristine and immutable.
-This brings the advantage of the data being cachable and available in a distributed form without concurrency issues.
+This brings the advantage of the data being cacheable and available in a distributed form without concurrency issues.

 Final words
 -